systemd/mkosi/mkosi.md

 : Takes a list of regex patterns that specify kernel modules to include in the image.
-Patterns should be relative to the `/usr/lib/modules/<kver>/kernel` directory. mkosi checks for a match anywhere in the module path (e.g. "i915" will match against "drivers/gpu/drm/i915.ko") All modules that match any of the specified patterns are included in the image.
+Patterns should be relative to the `/usr/lib/modules/<kver>/kernel` directory. mkosi checks for a match anywhere in the module path (e.g. "i915" will match against "drivers/gpu/drm/i915.ko").
+All modules that match any of the specified patterns are included in the image.
 All module and firmware dependencies of the matched modules are included in the image as well.
-If not specified, all kernel modules are included in the final image.
+This setting takes priority over `KernelModulesExclude=` and only makes sense when used in combination with it because all kernel modules are included in the image by default.

 `KernelModulesExclude=`, `--kernel-modules-exclude=`

 : Takes a list of regex patterns that specify modules to exclude from the image.
 Behaves the same as `KernelModulesInclude=` except that all modules that match any of the specified patterns are excluded from the image.
-This setting takes priority over `KernelModulesInclude=`.

 `KernelModulesInitrd=`, `--kernel-modules-initrd=`